Learn About Dental for Seniors on Medicare

 Total: | $2,724.00 | $1,300.16 |

-Here's what it would cost me to have the exact same work done using a basic dental insurance plan:
+Here's an example of the exact same work done using a basic dental insurance plan:

 Procedure | Full Price | Extended | Co-Ins. | Out-of-Pocket |